“A serene and romantic waterfront retreat on the western shore of Lake Vembanad”

 - Visit the 18th-century Krishnapuram Palace and its archaeological museum (a 50km drive south)

 - Fort Cochin - Kerala’s spice port community - is an hour away.
 Tour the streets of Jew Town, home of the famous Pepper Exchange, or haggle with Kashmiri traders and visit synagogues

 Children are welcome though the atmosphere here is so chilled that a gaggle of noisy kids may not go down too well with other guests.
 Baby cots and extra beds can be provided and the hotel has crayons and board games to keep young 'uns amused.

 Children (4-12 years), Teens (over 12)

-The Vembanad Suite is ideal for families as it has a double bed, a day bed, and can fit either an additional rollaway bed or baby cot.
+The Vembanad Suites are ideal for families as they have a double bed, a day bed, and can fit either an additional rollaway bed or baby cot.

 Purity is in Muhamma, a backwater settlement on the western shore of Lake Vembanad.